GraphScope/GART/README.md

 We provide a sample definition file called [rgmapping-ldbc.yaml](vegito/test/schema/rgmapping-ldbc.yaml).

 ### Efficient Dynamic Graph Storage
-To ensure the performance of graph analytical processing (GAP), GART proposes an efficient dynamic graph storage with good locality that stems from key insights into HTGAP workloads, including:
+To ensure the performance of graph analytical processing (GAP), GART proposes an efficient dynamic graph storage with good locality that stems from key insights into online graph computation, including:
 1. an efficient and mutable compressed sparse row (CSR) representation to guarantee the locality of scanning edges;
 2. a coarse-grained MVCC to reduce the temporal and spatial overhead of versioning;
 3. a flexible property storage to efficiently run various GAP workloads.